 insights

-Close up of a happy elderly woman and functional medicine patient swimming in the sea with clear goggles on, excited to be using exercise as a way to improve her health and longevity.
+Close up of a happy elderly woman swimming in the sea with clear goggles, using exercise and lifestyle changes to increase healthy aging.

 Read Time: 5 Minutes